BULIMIA NERVOSA AND YOUR TEETH

 - Waiting half an hour or so before brushing will allow it time to re-harden, decreasing the damage to your tooth enamel.
 When you do brush, make sure your toothpaste contains fluoride to help strengthen your teeth.

-If you suffer from a lack of saliva, a condition called dry mouth, then make sure you drink plenty of water to stay well hydrated.
-It’s also possible to buy over-the-counter saliva substitutes, or to ask your dentist for a prescription.
+If you suffer from a lack of saliva, a condition called a dry mouth, then make sure you drink plenty of water to stay well hydrated.
+It’s also possible to buy over-the-counter saliva substitutes or to ask your dentist for a prescription.

 RESTORING TEETH DAMAGED BY BULIMIA NERVOSA

-Once you have beaten this condition we can concentrate on restoring your teeth.
-This might mean that some teeth require repairing with white filling material, although any that are particularly badly damaged might need restoring with crowns or even replacing entirely with bridges or dental implants.
+Once you have beaten this condition, we can concentrate on restoring your teeth.
+This might mean that some teeth require repairing with white filling material, although any that are particularly severely damaged might need restoring with crowns or even replacing entirely with bridges or dental implants.